 Step 1: Cycle an ampoule onto the Schlenk line.
 Flame dry the glassware whilst under vacuum to ensure that it is rigorously dry.

 Step 2: Once cooled to room temperature, backfill the ampoule slowly with inert gas.
-Remove a chunk of potassium from the mineral oil and cut a 1 x 1 x 0.5 cm piece (approximate dimensions required for a 1 L ampoule) using a scalpel, removing any oxide coating.
+Remove a chunk of potassium from the mineral oil in which it is stored and cut a 1 x 1 x 0.5 cm piece (approximate dimensions required for a 1 L ampoule) using a scalpel, removing any oxide coating.
 Wash the potassium in hexane or diethyl ether to remove any residual mineral oil.
 Add the potassium to the ampoule under a flow of inert gas.

 Step 3: Place the ampoule under vacuum and briefly flame dry the glassware to remove any residual solvent, being careful not to heat the potassium.
 Allow to cool back down to room temperature.